Embiid hits winning 3 in OT, 76ers beat Raptors for 3-0 lead

 The 76ers, who shot at least 30 free throws in each of the first two games of the series, went 15 for 20 from the line in Game 3, with Embiid making six of nine attempts.

 Trent was limited to 10 minutes of action in Game 2 because of illness, and didn’t play in the second half Monday.
-He played 45 minutes Wednesday, shooting 9 for 19.
+After battling a fever and losing almost eight pounds, Trent played 45 minutes Wednesday, shooting 9 for 19.

 Ahead 75-74 through three quarters, Toronto held a 95-90 lead on Achiuwa’s basket with 2:03 left.